Canon G1 X Mark II vs Sony A9

 The Canon PowerShot G1 X Mark II and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in February 2014 and April 2017.
 The G1X Mark II is a fixed lens compact, while the A9 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and a full frame (A9) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 13 megapixels, whereas the Sony provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Sony A9.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably larger (42 percent) than the Canon G1 X Mark II.
 It is noteworthy in this context that the A9 is splash and dust-proof, while the G1X Mark II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the A9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A9 and their specifications in the Sony FE Lens Catalog.